PDAL/PDAL/doc/workshop/exercises/analysis/clipping/clipping.rst

 4. Writer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We will write our content back out using an :ref:`writers.las`.
+We will write our content back out using a :ref:`writers.las`.

 Execution
 ................................................................................